kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 History
 =======
+v8.0.4.2, 11 Mar 2026:
+- Subst.* files have been udpated.
+Sorry that I forgot to do it in the last update. :D
+- New feature: Collapsable/expandable ship crew list.

+v8.0.4.1, 9 Mar 2026:
+- New callbacks for Faremen's upcoming mod.

 v8.0.4.0, 7 Feb 2025:
 - New callbacks for ChemODun's unreleased mod.
 - New callbacks for HYLT2233's unreleased mod.